 - o Domestic violence

-- o Dating violence
+- Dating violence

-- o Stalking
+- Stalking

 - 4. Arrests and Referrals for Disciplinary Action

-- $\circ \quad \text{Weapons law violations} \quad$
+- Weapons law violations

 - Drug abuse violations

 - Liquor law violations

-The crime statistics included in the Annual Security Report do not include any information that would identify the victim or the person accused of committing the crime.
-Your report to the Clery Act Coordinator should not include personally identifying information.
+The crime statistics included in the Annual Security Report do not include any information that would identify the victim, or the person accused of committing the crime.
+A report to the Clery Act Coordinator should not include personally identifying information.